rVnPower/pixivfe/doc/instance-list.md

 # Instance list

+**Warning: Any public instance that isn't in this list is considered untrustworthy.
+Use them at your own risk.**

 This page lists all currently running instances of PixivFE that are available for use.
 They are ordered from oldest to newest based on when they were added. **Please scroll horizontally to see all columns.**

 To check the uptime history and status of these instances, visit the [PixivFE instance status page](https://stats.uptimerobot.com/FbEGewWlbX).